 When I sit alone in a theatre and gaze into the dark space of its empty stage, I’m frequently seized by fear that this time I won’t manage to penetrate it, and I always hope that this fear will never desert me.
 Without an unending search for the key to the secret of creativity, there is no creation.
 It’s necessary always to begin again.
 And that is beautiful.

-The Auburn University Theatre Bachelor of Fine Arts in Design and Technology offers a practical foundation in all areas of theatre production, including scenic, lighting, sound, costume and property design, technical direction, and construction.
-BFA design and tech students receive hands-on opportunities to explore interdisciplinary possibilities,; experiment with, and apply new technical and conceptual knowledge; and learn both in the classroom and through production work.
+The BFA in Design and Technology offers a practical foundation in all areas of theatre production, including scenic, lighting, sound, costume and property design, technical direction, and construction.
+BFA design and tech students receive hands-on opportunities to explore interdisciplinary possibilities; experiment with, and apply new technical and conceptual knowledge; and learn both in the classroom and through production work.
 Students also enjoy opportunities to work with national and international guest artists, travelling nationally and internationally to attend workshops and exhibit work.
-Auburn’s BFA in design and technical theatre provides a foundation for a career, not only in theatre, but in related fields such as film, television, and concert tours.
+Auburn’s BFA in Design and Technology provides a foundation for a career, not only in theatre, but in related fields such as film, television, and concert tours.